 Private Dog Training Gives One-on-One Attention

-Private dog training lessons are offered throughout the day and week here at Carolina Ranch.
+Private dog training lessons are offered throughout the day and week on-site at Carolina Ranch.

 Private lessons are designed specifically for you and the goals that you have for your dog.
 One of our skilled trainers can meet with you one on one or with your entire family.

 During a typical private lesson, we begin by training your dog in front of you as we introduce the exercises to your dog and get the ball rolling.
-As we train your dog, we also teach you the steps of each exercise and then coach you on how to become your dog’s new in-home trainer.
+As we train your dog, we also teach you the steps of each exercise and then coach you on how to become your dog’s trainer at home.

 Personal dog training is a great way for your dog to get one-on-one training in good habits, behavior correction, obedience, confidence and more.
 Typically, private dog training can cost between $45-$120 per session, but the cost varies depending on the specifics of the training.
 For more details on Carolina Ranch’s pricing for private dog training sessions, you can call us at 919-662-3200.